 Even as an essential oil, labdanum is thick, black, and sticky.
 To make your own perfume, only use one of the three though, and only a little of one at that—4 to 5 nuggets or 2 to 3 drops of the essential oils in 2 ounces of olive oil.
 These scents are strong and can overpower your final perfume.
-For a man’s cologne, you might choose two, or a little more of one.

-For middle notes we used some scents that are still well-known in modern perfumery: rose, cinnamon, benzoin (more commonly known as styrax in the ancient world) and calamus (called by many names by ancient writers, including sweet flag or sweet rush).
+For middle notes, we used some scents that are still well-known in modern perfumery: rose, cinnamon, benzoin (more commonly known as styrax in the ancient world) and calamus (called by many names by ancient writers, including sweet flag or sweet rush).
 Rose and cinnamon were a favorite combination for the heart of a perfume.
 Rose petals can be added directly to the olive oil mixture; no more than 1 to 3 petals though, or the rose will overwhelm your final mixture.
 Cinnamon can be added by breaking up the sticks into small pieces, or even by shaking ground cinnamon into your oil.
 This combination makes a sweetly spicy scent, altered this way or that by the base note—atop frankincense’s piney smell it is more spicy, atop myrrh’s gentle warmth the rose can shine, and atop labdanum’s pungency, the cinnamon really pops.

 My personal favorite is styrax, a deep, vanilla-y scent that is, like the base notes, a tree resin.
 It also can be purchased in its raw form, though it’s expensive that way.
 The essential oil is a honey-like liquid that can be added to the olive oil using a coffee stirrer to gather and then drip it into your perfume.
 I also love sweet rush.
 The root of the calamus plant, which can be ground and added, sweet rush has a strong, light, sweet smell, like gold for the nose.